bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 depiction of how StrainPGC estimates gene content based on both correlation and depth ratio.
 The red lines indicate the thresholds of depth ratio and correlation used by StrainPGC to select genes.
-With all samples combined (dashed markers), the “not-present” gene is correctly excluded due to low correlation, and the core gene is correctly included, but the strain-specific gene is lost due to its low depth ratio and correlation.
+With all samples combined (dashed markers), the "not-present" gene is correctly excluded due to low correlation, and the core gene is correctly included, but the strain-specific gene is lost due to its low depth ratio and correlation.
 Analyzing the strain-pure set separately moves